processism/processism.github.io/contribute.md

 ## Recognition and Attribution

 ### Open Source Philosophy
-- Ideas belong to the commons
+Ideas belong to the commons.
+Individual contributions are acknowledged.
+Collective wisdom is celebrated.
+Credit is shared generously.
-- Individual contributions acknowledged
-- Collective wisdom celebrated
-- Credit shared generously

 ### Types of Recognition
 - Content attribution